About this listing

-Close to TTC
+Close to public transit (TTC)

 The space is newly renovated, clean and cozy.
 We supply fresh linens, towels and bath products to make your stay a pampering one.

 Queen size bed.
 Private entrance at back of house and full glass door for sunny exposure.

 This is a basement suite and as such it is best enjoyed by individuals under 6 feet tall (that said, we have hosted our share of taller guests with ease).